authgear/authgear-server/docs/specs/audit-log.md

-  created_at timestamp without time zone NOT NULL, user_id text NOT NULL, activity_type text NOT NULL, data jsonb NOT NULL
+  created_at timestamp without time zone NOT NULL, user_id text NOT NULL, activity_type text NOT NULL,
+  -- ip_address, user_agent and client_id are stored in the data column.
+  data jsonb NOT NULL
 ) PARTITION BY RANGE (created_at);
 CREATE INDEX _audit_log_idx_created_at_brin ON _audit_log USING BRIN (created_at);